MarioniLab/scTeachingMaterials/droplet/answers.md

 ## Reading in a sparse matrix

 We are using a data set containing 3000 T cells from a healthy human donor, see https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/t_3k.
-The data have already been run through the _CellRanger_ pipeline to yield unique molecular identifier (UMI) counts for each gene in each cell.
+The data have already been run through the _CellRanger_ pipeline to obtain unique molecular identifier (UMI) counts for each gene in each cell.

 We load in the raw count matrix using the `read10xCounts()` function from the *[DropletUtils](http://bioconductor.org/packages/DropletUtils)* package.
 This will create a `SingleCellExperiment` object where each column corresponds to a cell barcode.